PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-BerryTree.md

 This program uses [`TOLERATE_SYSTEM_UPDATE_MENU_FAST`](../Appendix/GlobalSettings.md#tolerate-system-update-menu-fast) to bypass the system update window.

 ### Go Home when Done:

 After finding a shiny, go to the Switch Home to idle.
 Turn this off for unattended streaming so that your viewers can see the shiny.

+### Game Language:

+If set to a language, the program will attempt to read the name of each Pokémon you encounter and log it.

 ### Require Square: